ramadevsaiteja/nd0821-c3-starter-code/model_card_template.md

 - Train random forest model on Census Bureau data

 ## Intended Use
-- Predict the salary of a person based on a some features from Census Bureau data
+- Predict the salary of a person based on features from Census Bureau data

 ## Training Data